shrilaxmihegde/Product_Sales_Analysis/README.md

 2. ETL - Processsing using python (Pandas, numpy).

-3. Merge the Data sets in Python and blend the dataset for visulization using  Tableau.
+3. Merge the Data sets in Python and blend the dataset for visualization using  Tableau.

 4. Write the clean and transformed data into PostgreSQL database tables for further usage like Dashaboard & ML.

-5. Create a comprehenssive  interactive dashbord using Tableau.
+5. Create a comprehenssive  interactive dashboard using Tableau.

 6. Develop Machine Learning Models: a.Using unsupervised learning methods, classify the customer data based on behaviour like Total purchased, recency and frequency.